How to Install Clear Bra on Car: A Comprehensive Kit Guide

 Another key point to remember is that paint protection films should be installed in 75 degrees temperature with minimal moisture in the air and as little wind as possible.
 It’s not advisable for films to be installed during rigid temperatures or when it’s raining.

-Installers should wash the area of their car where the film will be installed as well as wash their hands to ensure its free from oil or any kind of dirt.
+Installers should wash the area of their car where the film will be installed as well as wash their hands to ensure it’s free from oil or any kind of dirt.
 An additional step car owners can take is to wax their paint’s finish so that removal in the future would be much easier — additionally, this step could protect the overall finish of the paint.
 Make sure that the wax has been buffed out evenly before proceeding to the following steps.

-Once this is done, you can now prepare for your solution.
+Afterwards, you can now prepare for your solution.
 Mix 99.5% water solution and .5% shampoo in the water bottle.
 Adding more shampoo to the solution will not help the installation — as a matter of fact it might even cause problems in the future if the solution becomes acidic.
 And to ensure that the shampoo you’ll use does not have any fragrance in it, it’s better to buy baby shampoo instead.

 After the film has been placed on the car, it should be able to move freely.
 Should there be any areas that feel like they are sticking down to the car, just peel off its edge and spray more solution.